Start: 29th January 2020 - 6:00pm

 Join award-winning author Zoe Gilbert for a very special evening course dedicated to writing that comes with a fantastical edge.

 Designed to focus on how to capture, develop and nurture the fantastical elements of a story, this is a course that applies to any genre, suitable for writers of all abilities, and comes packed with discussion, working examples and practical exercises to be taken away and applied to your own work.
-All attendees will also benefit from guest speaker slots by authors and industry professionals, and leave with a fantastical title or two courtesy of Bloomsbury Publishing.
+All attendees will also benefit from guest speaker slots by industry professionals, and leave with a fantastical title or two courtesy of Bloomsbury Publishing.

 - Six sessions, 2.5 hours in length, and with a maximum of 16 students

 - Practical workshops with takeaway exercises to be applied to your own work

 - One free copy of either the latest edition of the Writers’ & Artists’ Yearbook (RRP £25) or the Children’s Writers’ & Artists’ Yearbook (RRP £22)

 - Two copies of fantastical titles courtesy of Bloomsbury Publishing

 How do we get from an inspiring idea, or object, to an engaging story?
 We’ll use simple writing exercises to find the stories behind intriguing objects, and discuss how other writers have used the traditions of folklore and magic in their work.
 We’ll also explore how magical creatures and transformations can speak deeply to us of change or individuality in fiction.
 How can we develop a creature, or a relationship with one, that brings symbolic meaning to a story?